 Always keep battery terminals and connections free of corrosion.
 If cleaning is necessary, remove corrosion with a stiff wire brush.
 Wash with a solution of one tablespoon baking soda and one cup water.
 Rinse well with tap water and dry off with clean shop towels.
 Coat the terminals with dielectric grease or petroleum jelly.
-Be careful not to allow cleaning solution or tap water into a conventional battery.

-MAINTENANCE Battery Battery Removal
+Battery Removal

-- 1. Remove the seat. - 2.
+- 1. Access the battery under the front box.
+See page 36. - 2.
 Disconnect the black (negative) battery cable first. - 3.
 Disconnect the red (positive) battery cable last. - 4.
 Disconnect the battery hold-down strap. - 5.
-On conventional batteries, remove the battery vent tube. - 6.
 Lift the battery out of the ATV.
-Be careful not to tip a conventional battery sideways, which could spill electrolyte. - NOTICE: If electrolyte spills, immediately wash it off with a solution of one tablespoon baking soda and one cup water to prevent damage to the vehicle.

-Battery Battery Installation
+MAINTENANCE Battery Battery Installation